 With each tour our educational goals hope to recognize and share exceptional local gardens in our community and to continue to:

-• Provide a pleasurable, educational and idea-filled, two-day garden event for the public
+• Provide a pleasurable, educational and idea-filled, garden event for the public

 • Share the knowledge that gardening, spending time in a garden and viewing a garden promote health and well-being